Southeastern is committed to protecting and respecting your privacy when you use our services

-The details you provide about yourself and any other information which identifies you (‘Personal Information’) is held by us on this website (the "Site") for operational purposes, for example customer registration or processing payments.
-We may also use your Personal Information to personalise your experience on the Site by informing you of new products or services that we may think are of interest to you.
+The details you provide about yourself and any other information which identifies you (‘Personal Data”) is held by us for operational purposes, for example customer registration or processing payments.
+We may also use your Personal Data to personalise your experience on this website (the "Site") by informing you of new products or services that we may think are of interest to you.

-We gather general information about users, for example, what services users access the most and which areas of the site are most frequently visited.
-Such data is used in the aggregate to help us to understand how the site is used.
+We gather general information about users, for example, what services users access the most and which areas of the Site are most frequently visited.
+Such information is used in the aggregate to help us to understand how the Site is used.
 We gather this information so that we can continue to improve and develop our services to benefit of our users.
 We may make this aggregated information available to users of the site and also to auditors.
-These statistics are anonymous and contain no personal information and cannot be used to gather such information.
+These statistics are anonymous and contain no Personal Data and cannot be used to gather such information.

-When you register with us to set up a travel alert, enter a competition, or buy a ticket, we ask for personal information such as your name, contact details, and other details.
+When you register with us to set up a travel alert, enter a competition, or buy a ticket, we ask for your Personal Data such as your name, contact details, and other details.
 Once you register with us and accept our Terms & Conditions, you are not anonymous to us.
-We may use information that you provide to alert you to our own products and services.
-We may contact you regarding site changes or changes to the products or services that you use.
+We may use any Personal Data that you provide to alert you to our own products and services.
+We may contact you regarding Site changes or changes to the products or services that you use.